 best according to a Wanderlust

-survey (we later found out that Carlsberg owns 25% of Beerlao).
+survey (we later found out that Carlsberg owns 25%!o(MISSING)f Beerlao).
 After passing the beer factory itself, and the leafy-smelling national tobacco factory, we got a room in a guesthouse in central Vientiane, whose balcony looked over a road alongside the Mekong River.
 Vientiane

 (lit.
 "Sandalwood City") became the capital city when Laos became

 a French protectorate in the late 19th century.
 Before that, the territory was controlled at one time or another by the Vietnamese, Burmese, Siamese and Khmers - it's been bashed around a lot.
 It sits on a bend of the Mekong, and has a midnight curfew for businesses, restaurants and bars, in keeping with its political paranoia.
 This is a far cry from when Paul Theroux was here in the 1970s and commented that opium was easier to find than fresh beer.
 Now the place is a sanitised socialist town, but with plenty of charm.

 After a brunch including the delicious Lao coffee, we headed out to see some of the capital's sights including the so-called Black Stupa

 , an old Buddhist monument that was reportedly covered in gold till a 19th century Siamese invasion, followed by the markets of Talat Sao

 and Talat Khua Din

 , the former being quite western, but also featuring goldsmiths at work with their hot tools, and the latter being an earthy food market with a heavy emphasis on the fresh - no need to write about the visceral scene here, as it was similar to plenty of others described amply in other blogs...!

 Vientiane has its own Arc de Triomphe, called the Patuxai